 Stone Cairns (steinvarða) on the way to Akureyri

-I believe they were used to mark the way to guide travellers toward the next community, before the highway system was implemented, and would have been useful in the snow during the winters to help keep travellers safe.
+I was told that they were used to mark the way to guide travellers toward the next community, before the highway system was implemented, and would have been useful in the snow during the winters to help keep travellers safe.

 We passed through more beautiful scenery on the way to Akureyri and found our accommodation easily.